 Jesus Speaks about the Future

-3Later, Jesus sat on the Mount of Olives.
-His disciples came to him privately and said, “Tell us, when will all this happen?
-What sign will signal your return and the end of the world?”
+3Later, Jesus sat on the Mount of Olives across the valley from the Temple.
+Peter, James, John, and Andrew came to him privately and asked him, 4“Tell us, when will all this happen?
+What sign will show us that these things are about to be fulfilled?”

-23“Then if anyone tells you, ‘Look, here is the Messiah,’ or ‘There he is,’ don’t believe it.
-24For false messiahs and false prophets will rise up and perform great signs and wonders so as to deceive, if possible, even God’s chosen ones.
-25See, I have warned you about this ahead of time.
+21“Then if anyone tells you, ‘Look, here is the Messiah,’ or ‘There he is,’ don’t believe it.
+22For false messiahs and false prophets will rise up and perform signs and wonders so as to deceive, if possible, even God’s chosen ones.
+23Watch out!
+I have warned you about this ahead of time!

 the sun will be darkened,